Bingo (British version): Mechanised cash

-The company involved will then use a computer (called a stage rig controller) to automatically take a "participation fee" (par-fee) which is set by the operator (usually between 40% and 60%).
-The rest of the credit is then put into the prize pool to be played for.
-The customer chooses when they want to play, and insert credit into a coin slot.
-Almost all games cost either 50p or £1 per board.
-Most clubs have two possible boards to play per coin slot, known as Board A and Board B. When credit is added to play a game, the A board is automatically lit.
-In order to bring the B board into play, players are required to insert extra credit and press their claim buttons in order to activate their B boards.
-Players can also play on their electronic bingo terminals by touching each board that they wish to bring into play.
-On electronic boards, players can choose from an A, B, C or D board.
+The gameplay involves a computer, known as a stage rig controller, which automatically deducts a "participation fee" (par-fee) set by the operator (typically between 40% and 60%).
+The remaining credit is added to the prize pool.
+Players can choose when to play by inserting credit into a coin slot, with games typically costing either 50p or £1 per board.
+Most clubs offer two boards per coin slot, labeled Board A and Board B. Initially, only Board A is activated when credit is added.
+To activate Board B, players must insert extra credit and press their claim buttons.
+Alternatively, players can use electronic bingo terminals to select boards (A, B, C, or D).